Skip to main content

 About EPCGuide

-EPCGuide is an independent research platform that analyses the UK's Energy Performance Certificate data to make it accessible to the public.
-We have analysed all 29.2 million domestic EPC certificates ever issued in England and Wales, covering 346 local authorities.
+EPCGuide is an independent research platform that analyses Energy Performance Certificate data for England and Wales to make it accessible to the public.
+We have analysed all 27.6 million domestic EPC certificates ever issued in England and Wales, covering 19.7 million homes across 318 local authorities.
 Our research is not funded by any government body, energy company, or political organisation.

 All EPCGuide research is freely available for press citation, academic use, and policy reference.
 We ask only that you attribute findings to EPCGuide and link to the relevant research page where possible.